AdaCore/Ada_Drivers_Library/README.md

 STMicroelectronics and made available on the "STM32F4 Discovery" and the "STM32F429 Discovery" kit boards.

-Specifically, there are low-level device drivers, small demonstration programs for those drivers, higher-level component drivers, and larger example applications.
+Specifically, there are low-level device drivers, higher-level component drivers, small demonstration programs for the drivers, and larger example applications.
 "Component" drivers are those that are implemented using the lower-level device drivers (e.g., SPI or GPIO), such as the gyroscope and accelerometer on the Discovery boards.

 The small driver demonstration programs and the larger applications programs are provided as full projects, including GNAT project files, and are ready to build